fleetdm/fleet/docs/REST API/rest-api.md

 _Available in Fleet Premium_

-Execute a script and see script results (1 minute timeout).
+Execute a script and see script results.
+Script runs on the host if it has no upcoming scripts.

 `POST /api/v1/fleet/scripts/run/sync`